 It has been my experience that most companies and designers lose track of the goal of their website.
 It's not about "what's cool?" it's about "what does the customer need?"
 I believe that it's better to have information available to customers and let them decide what to do with it.
 I also believe that oftentimes less really is more — most sites have too much stuff that no one is going to care about and that distracts from the purpose of the site...helping the customer.

-My goal is simple: to find a good, steady full-time web design position which uses my skills and gives me the opportunity to continue learning.
-I am currently living in Austin, TX.
+My goal is simple: to find a good, steady full-time web design position which uses my skills and gives me the opportunity to continue learning and living in Austin, TX.

 Since 1995, I have worked as a: